akissimas/Network-and-Communication-Security/final project/task 1.md

 # Task 1

 ## Local terminal
-1. Εxecute the command (`ifconfig`) to find the IP we want to attack.
+1. Εxecute the command (`ifconfig`) to find the IP you want to attack.

 ```bash
 ...